EDIT August 11, 2020: Boursorama no longer leaks your login data to AT Internet and Smart AdServer.

 Here you must configure the different cookies

-Your session expires after a certain time, so AT Internet must be fast to take advantage of it.
-However, this means that a malicious AT Internet employee can connect to anyone's Boursorama Banque account.
-Theoretical threat of course, this employee must have the technical skills and the right level of authorization to analyze the server logs.
-All that remains is bank details of more than 2 million French people are at risk.
+Your session expires after a while, so AT Internet would have to act quickly to take advantage of it.
+Still, this means that a malicious AT Internet employee could connect to anyone's Boursorama Banque account.
+This is a theoretical threat, of course: the employee would need the technical skills and the right authorization level to analyze server logs.
+But the fact remains: the bank details of more than 2 million French people are at risk.

-Same security flaw applies to Smart AdServer via domain ads.boursorama.com, already a little more "readable" for adblockers:
+The same security flaw applies to Smart AdServer via the domain ads.boursorama.com, already a little more "readable" for adblockers:

 Smart AdServer therefore also collects cookies from boursorama.com, allowing a malicious employee of Smart AdServer to connect to anyone's Boursorama Banque account:

-Let's look at it Boursorama cookie policy, we can read this nugget:
+Let's look at Boursorama's cookie policy, where we find this gem:

-As we have just seen, Boursorama has implemented a technique allowing third parties (AT Internet and Smart AdServer) to read the cookies of the Boursorama issuer.
+As we have just seen, Boursorama has in fact set up a technique that lets third parties (AT Internet and Smart AdServer) read the cookies of the issuer, Boursorama.

 What happens if you take the trouble to tell Boursorama that you do not want to be tracked?

 Yes, all purposes are checked by default, another violation of the GDPR.
-So let’s uncheck the different purposes (advertising and statistics).
-If we carefully read the one related to statistics for example:
+So let's uncheck the various purposes (advertising and statistics).
+Reading the one related to statistics carefully, for instance:

 Collecting information relating to your use of the content and combining such information with that previously collected in order to evaluate, understand and report on how you use the service.
 This does not include Personalization, the collection of information relating to your use of this service in order to subsequently send you personalized content and/or advertisements in other contexts, i.e. on other services, such as sites or applications

 We would then expect to no longer see AT Internet tracking, right?
-Error, Boursorama does not take your preferences into account, as Charles shows when you reconnect to your customer area:
+Wrong: Boursorama does not take your preferences into account, as Charles shows when you log back in to your customer area:

-Boursorama always leaks your personal data to Rubicon, AT Internet and Smart AdServer.
-Bonus: you still allow AT Internet and Smart AdServer to access your Boursorama bank account via the leak of all cookies associated with the domain boursorama.com.
+Boursorama still leaks your personal data to Rubicon, AT Internet and Smart AdServer.
+Bonus: you still allow AT Internet and Smart AdServer to access your Boursorama bank account through the leak of all cookies associated with the domain boursorama.com.

 Boursorama is hostile towards adblocker users

-You might then say to yourself: luckily I use an adblocker, it protects me against widespread tracking as well as against security vulnerabilities such as this one (and in the case of uBlock Origin it's true, it blocks well c0011.boursorama.com and ads.boursorama.com).
+You might then say to yourself: luckily I use an adblocker, it protects me against widespread tracking as well as against security vulnerabilities such as this one (and in the case of uBlock Origin it's true, it does block c0011.boursorama.com and ads.boursorama.com).
 However, Boursorama does not want you to protect yourself.
 If you enable your adblocker, you will be greeted with this message:

-Boursorama tells you that the use of an adblocker can seriously disrupt good navigation within the customer area: this is false.
+Boursorama tells you that using an adblocker can seriously disrupt browsing within the customer area: this is false.
 But Boursorama goes even further:

 Boursorama recommends that you deactivate your adblocker for zero-risk browsing and consultation of your accounts!

-Appreciate the irony, the adblocker allows you to protect yourself against the security vulnerability introduced by Boursorama!
-Note that Boursorama does not stop there, they also wrote an article explaining how to deactivate Adblock in the online help of the customer area, section “Protect my customer area”!
+Savor the irony: the adblocker is precisely what protects you against the security flaw introduced by Boursorama!
+Note that Boursorama does not stop there; they also wrote an article explaining how to deactivate Adblock in the online help of the customer area, section “Protect my customer area”!

 I therefore advise you to use an adblocker such as uBlock Origin combined with Firefox on the web (or other privacy-friendly browsers such as Brave and Safari).